 Persian cat lifespan

 Persian cats live up to 10-12 years.

-Persian cat monthly expense (estimated)
+Persian cat monthly expense in India

 - Food cost: Rs.
 2000-5000.
 You can save more by opting for homemade cat foods.
 Otherwise, read about the best affordable cat food brands in India.

 We have written a separate post on the best Persian cat foods.
 Worth reading it.